-The students of St. Johns will experience and gain understanding of the role of the Arts throughout the world and in their own lives through the acquisition of artistic vocabulary and skills and the exposure to a diverse range of artistic mediums.
-Students will build character and faith through participation in and appreciation of artistic performances both in the school and the community.
+The students of St. Johns experience and gain understanding of the role of the arts throughout the world and in their own lives through the acquisition of artistic vocabulary and skills and the exposure to a diverse range of artistic mediums.
+Students build character and faith through participation in and appreciation of artistic performances both in the school and the community.

 All Upper School students sing in Chorus and play an instrument in the Concert Band.
 Students rehearse as a group and study instruments in sectionals led by an adjunct faculty of professional teacher-artists.
 All students perform in the Winter Christmas Celebration concert and the Spring Festival of the Arts concert.
 8th Graders participate in a traditional 8th grade play production as culminating arts experience.